bubacoder/infra/terraform/README.md

 **Usage:**

-1. Loging to Azure account (without browser access on device): `az login --use-device-code`
+1. Login to Azure account (without browser access on device): `az login --use-device-code`
 2. See the file `terraform/Makefile` for available `make` commands for deploying/connection/deleting the VM.

 <!-- BEGIN_TF_DOCS -->